 In addition, our mission includes doing what we can to ensure that our graduates are relatively psychologically healthy and have not had to deny, avoid, repress, and or leave unattended the debilitating symptoms of psychological distress.

-Counseling and psychiatric services are offered exclusively to students, however, the Counseling Center is able to provide referral and consultation services to college faculty and staff.
+Counseling and psychiatric services are offered exclusively to students; however, Counseling and Psychological Services is able to provide referral and consultation services to college faculty and staff.

-Students come to the Counseling Center for many reasons, ranging from adjustment concerns and relationship difficulties, to issues around identity development and integration.
+Students come to Counseling and Psychological Services for many reasons, ranging from adjustment concerns and relationship difficulties, to issues around identity development and integration.
 While students primarily use individual counseling and psychiatric services, we offer outreach, semester-long groups, and yearly campuswide screenings.